Law Offices of Thomas J. Lamb

 17. Did you ever work inside an iron or steel mill?
 Yes No

-People who worked at the above job sites or work places before the mid-1970’s were likely to have had direct exposure to asbestos dust and, therefore, may be an increased risk of asbestos disease now.
+People who were employed at the above workplaces and job sites before the mid-1970s are likely to have had asbestos exposure and, therefore, may be at an increased risk of developing an asbestos cancer, such as mesothelioma and lung cancer, or an asbestos disease like asbestosis.

-Note: In addition, family members of these people who worked around asbestos fibers on the job may have had so-called secondhand asbestos exposure from household activities such as washing the worker’s clothing or, even more unexpectedly, from simply giving a welcome-home hug daily upon the worker getting back to the house each day.
+In addition, family members of those people who worked around asbestos may have had so-called “secondhand asbestos exposure” from household activities such as washing the worker’s clothing or, even more unexpectedly, from simply giving a welcome-home hug upon the worker getting back to the house each day.
+This type of asbestos exposure puts them at risk for mesothelioma many years later.

 Go to Asbestos-Mesothelioma Case Evaluation Form>>